GitPeteM/GitPeteM/README.md

 <h2 align='center'> Hi there!
 I'm Peter 👋 </h2>

-- 🔭 I’m currently working on Groupies Application, a social IOS/Andriod App to socialize and meet friends.
+- 🔭 I’m currently working on Groupies, a social mobile application to socialize and meet friends.
 - 🌱 I’m currently learning about React Native & DSA on [LeetCode](https://leetcode.com/).
 - 👯 I’m looking to collaborate on web or mobile applications using JavaScript, and related libraries.
 - 📫 How to reach me: connect on [LinkedIn](https://www.linkedin.com/in/petermcbride61/).